 Each team has its context and is expected to do experiments and adapt the quality process to validate the results of those experiments.

 - Reinforcing Quality

 Simply saying that “Now the whole team is doing the testing” will increase the risk of quality problems if we do not verify and adapt in case of any glitch.
 There are several ways to mitigate this; we can help the team get into the swing of things.
-Still, the whole team should not rely on us indefinitely to test their work or implementing a Testing tool since our role is to guide them and provide advice related to Quality.
+Still, the whole team should not rely on us indefinitely to test their work or implement a testing tool since our role is to guide them and provide advice related to quality.

 Finally, as QA Ambassadors, we should encourage the team to focus on prevention rather than detection.

 Quality orientation does not affect product innovation in cross‐functional teams.
 However, motivation given to cross‐functional teams to take risks leads to more innovative products.
 While a quality orientation improves product correctness, this is a never-ending journey, and we need to continue learning, growing, and calibrating our process and QA mindset.

 The QA Ambassador role can be a big challenge for traditional Testers; this role does not own the quality of the team; instead, the QA Ambassador becomes the quality facilitator, evolving to a quality-oriented approach.
 This quality model is an entirely different approach from shift left movement and more closely to the whole team process.

 Perhaps this model of QA ambassador may reduce the need for a dedicated testing team; I can not guarantee your experience will match mine with this model; still, we can try as an experiment to change from a traditional model.
 It will be a journey and probably not accessible; nevertheless, you will have to change and adapt if you want to grow in the QA area.